Hello! If you are considering applying for GP training then this blog is for you!

 ✓ Must have full registration from GMC, with a licence to practice by the time your job starts.

-✓ Must have evidence of having met UK Foundation Competencies (eg through being on the UK Foundation Year programme or through a Consultant signing a CREST 2020 (Certificate of Readiness to Enter Specialty Training) form.
+✓ Must have evidence of having met UK Foundation Competencies (eg through being on the UK Foundation Year programme or through a Consultant signing a CREST 2021 (Certificate of Readiness to Enter Specialty Training) form.
+For details on this form click here.

 ✓ Must have at least 2 years clinical experience by the time training starts (UK or abroad).